KevinSun-777/FP-A-Budget-vs-Actual-Dashboard/README.md

 ## Data Source

-This project uses a simulated dataset created for portfolio and educational purposes.
+This project uses a simulated dataset created for portfolio purposes.

 The dataset was designed to resemble the monthly reporting package of a mid-sized SaaS company and includes: